exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial2.md

 }
 ```

-Although the container and the app can exchange model objets over the fabric freely, note how we have to compare them to the local models before altering them.
+Although the container and the app can exchange model objects over the fabric freely, note how we have to compare them to the local models before altering them.
 In scoring, for example, we have to explicitly iterate over our local `players` array to increment the score.

 ## Weave it Together